Kicer86/movie_merger/README.md

 ### Automatic video transcoding

 transcode.py takes video directory as an input parameter and transcodes all found videos with x265 codec.<br/>
-Script tries to find optimal CRF for each video by comparing original video with transcoded one and measuring quality.
+Script tries to find optimal CRF for each video by comparing original video with transcoded one and measuring quality using SSIM method. <br/>
-As of now it looks for a CRF value giving SSIM ≈ 0.98 result.
+By default value of 0.98 (0.0 ÷ 1.0) is used, as desired quality, but this can be changed with command line parameters.